 THE REMASTERS AND THE MUSIC BUSINESS

 Do you have any plans to re-release some of the old albums at some point as well?
-Because, as you know, most of that stuff is hard to find on these days?
+Because, as you know, most of that stuff is hard to find these days?

 I just love that box set idea!!!
 But, it might be challenging to sell the idea for the record company?

 Tony Harnell: Yeah, yeah.
 We had an agent that we hired for North America and other parts of the world, and unfortunately, that didn’t work out.
 So, we’ve got a new one now.
-Again, like I said, the business part of things is still developing.
+Again, as I said, the business part of things is still developing.
 We have a brilliant agent for Scandinavia.
 We’re very happy with him, and we’re hoping just to find more great people to work with, people who can finally take TNT to places where we’ve got a lot of fans because we have a lot of fans.
 People have this impression that we can only sell on our venues in Norway, and that’s just very untrue.
 We’ve got a huge following in Japan.
 We’ve got a huge following in the US.
 We sold more records in the US than any other market in the world.
-We’ve got a big following at a lot of European countries.
+We’ve got a big following in a lot of European countries.
 We’ve got a huge following in Russia, Brazil.
-From when I heard South Korea and Indonesia.
+From when I heard about South Korea and Indonesia.
 The list goes on and on.
 It’s just a matter of we haven’t been there.
-So just because we haven’t been to some place, it doesn’t mean we don’t have fans there.
+Just because we haven’t been to someplace, it doesn’t mean we don’t have fans there.
 We just got some new sales figures from management.
 On our Wikipedia page, I think it says 1.5 to 2,000,000 records.
 But in actuality, I believe that we’re up to; I believe that our worldwide sales are more somewhere in the four to 5,000,000 range.
 Which probably makes more sense to a lot of people that are fans of the band.
 It may take us a little while to get all the markets organized.
 I don’t know when a proper American tour is going to happen again.
 But I would guess that it will be around either the end of 2017 or the beginning of 2018 if I were to take a wild guess?

-Tony Harnell: Everybody says that because we toured so successfully with then in the ’80s.
+Tony Harnell: Everybody says that because we toured so successfully with them in the ’80s.
 Michael and I have remained such good friends.
 But I think that would be great, and it would be fun.
 They love to do those packages.
 I don’t know.
 It just depends on many things.
 Queensrÿche would be another fun band to tour with, and I’m friendly with the guys as well, very friendly.
 So, I don’t know.
-It’s very hard to say how we will do it or how it will go.
+It’s tough to say how we will do it or how it will go.
 But we’ve had some good offers in the US, but we need to decide, “Are we going to start off by doing festivals and then come back and do a full tour?”
 People want to see us in many different cities.
-So, I think what’s great about the cruise, is if that goes very well it will open a lot of doors for other things.
+So, I think what’s great about the cruise is if that goes very well it will open a lot of doors for other things.

 There are tons of promoters and other important people in there.
-Or should I say that they all are there “Laughs.”
+Or should I say that they all are there “Laughs?”